vesoft-inc/nebula-java/README.md

 # nebula-java

-This guide provides an overview of options for connecting to Nebula Graph for Java developer.
+This guide provides instructions and options for connecting **Nebula Graph** for Java developer.

 ## Prerequisites

 When developing with this Java driver, please use Java 8+.
-Depending on the version of Nebula Graph that you are connecting to, you will have to use a different version of this client.
+Depending on the version of **Nebula Graph** that you are connecting to, you will have to use a different version of this client.

 | Nebula version | Nebula Java version |
 |:--------------:|:-----------------:|